 look in the archive that you just extracted.
 There’s also a full example

 configuration file called

-metricbeat.full.yml that shows all non-deprecated
+metricbeat.reference.yml that shows all non-deprecated

 See the Config File Format section of the Beats Platform Reference for more about the structure of the config file.